Danger Level: 5/5

 Dolichovespula maculata

-Bald-faced hornets are large, black wasps with distinctive white markings on their face and abdomen tip.
-They build large, enclosed, gray paper nests that can exceed basketball size by late summer.
-Ne...
+Bald-faced hornets are large black wasps with bright white markings on their face and the tip of the abdomen.
+They build enclosed gray paper nests that can grow bigger than a basketball by late summer...

 Quick Facts